 Visiting Australia Zoo, does always bring some sadness though, seeing Steve up on the big screen during the main screen, or seeing his photos and the bronze statue of the Irwin family at Australia Zoo is a reminder that a man with so much passion and determination to make a difference was taken far too soon!

 We recently had our 3rd visit to Australia Zoo, although our first in about 10 years. it was our first time to Australia Zoo with kids of our own, but we have previously visited with my niece when she was just a toddler.
-In that time the zoo has expanded and there are some wonderful new exhibits and features, although a couple were under construction during our visit, including the Tiger Temple sadly.
+In that time the zoo has expanded and there are some wonderful new exhibits and features, although a couple were under construction with heavy machinery during our visit, including the Tiger Temple sadly.
 Thankfully we got up close with a couple of gorgeous tiger cubs still though, during their walk through the zoo early in the day.

 In fact, right after opening is some of the best opportunities to get up close with animals of different species.
 Several of the animal handlers were near the entrance with birds in very large bird cages, snakes, lizards and other creatures, ready for photo opportunities and to teach visitors more about the animal they were holding.